CeciliaSG/recipe_converter/README.md

 [View the live project here.](https://recipe-converter-0e511cb84db5.herokuapp.com/)

 This is a recipe ingredient conversion app.
-It would most probably be part of a recipe site to facilitate the users experience by easily converting the recipe ingredients for number of portions and for either metric or imperial units.
+It would most probably be part of a more extensive recipe site.
+The apps function is to facilitate the users experience, by easily converting the recipe ingredients for number of portions, and for either metric or imperial units.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>